General Education | Major Programs | Electives | Minor Programs | Language Competence | Petitions | Physical Education | Archived Catalogs

 Students who matriculate in or after September 2009 may meet the language competence requirement in one of the following ways:

 - passing a College-administered competency examination.
-The language competency exams are given each Winter Quarter; students can sign up through their advisers.
+The language competency exams are given each Winter Quarter; students can sign up on the College Language Competency Requirement page.
 To qualify for the competency exam, students must have placed into the second year of that language or completed an approved beginning-level sequence at another institution with a C or above (see Transfer Credit rules);

 - completing (with a quality grade) the third course of a first-year language sequence or a higher-level course offered at the University of Chicago;